mainsail-crew/crowsnest/README.md

 So, this will be the 'lookout point' for your Printer.

-### Install on Raspberry Pi OS
+### Installation

     cd ~
     git clone https://github.com/mainsail-crew/crowsnest.git
     cd ~/crowsnest
     sudo make install

 Tested on the following distributions:

- * Ubuntu Server 20.04
+-   Ubuntu Server 20.04

-If you test that on other Distributions,\
+-   Ubuntu Server 22.04 LTS (Raspberry Pi Variant)

-feel free to open a Pull Request to enhance Documentation._
+_If you test that on other Distributions, feel free to open a Pull Request to enhance Documentation._

 After successful Installation you should consider to add